Skip to content

 Generic actor implementations just route events from the scenario scripts and it's up to user to implement the underlying behaviour, eg how the actor should react to the appearance or visibility change commands, whether and how it will support speaker highlight feature, etc. Don't expect most of the actor-related features to work automatically with the generic implementations.

-To create generic character prefab from a template, use Create -> Naninovel -> Character -> Generic
+To create generic character prefab from a template, use Create -> Naninovel -> Character -> Generic context asset menu.

-Check the following video tutorial for example on setting up a 3D rigged model as a generic character and routing appearance changes to the rig animations via Animator component.
+Check the following video tutorial for example on setting up a 3D rigged model as a generic character and routing appearance changes to the rig animations via Animator ↗ component.
 Be aware, that the video is captured with an old Naninovel version and some properties and component names are different now; see the above docs for the up-to-date information.

 TIP

-to handle visibility changes (as it's shown in the above tutorial), consider enabling/disabling the child objects with renderers instead.
+Unity's Animator component could fail to register SetTrigger when the game object is enabled/disabled in the same frame; in case you use GameObject.SetActive to handle visibility changes (as it's shown in the above tutorial), consider enabling/disabling the child objects with renderers instead.

 EXAMPLE

-Find example project on GitHub, where generic character implementation is used to host a 3D animated model.
+Check generic actor sample, where generic character implementation is used to host a 3D animated model.

 Video Characters

-Video characters use looped video clip assets to represent the appearance.
+Video characters use looped video clip ↗ assets to represent the appearance.

-For the supported video formats for each platform see Unity docs for video sources.
+For the supported video formats for each platform see Unity docs for video sources ↗.

-When using video with an alpha channel (transparency), see the guide on the supported formats.
+When using video with an alpha channel (transparency), see the guide on the supported formats ↗.

-To prevent specific appearance from looping, append NoLoop
+To prevent specific appearance from looping, append NoLoop (case-insensitive) to the appearance name.

 Live2D Characters

-Live2D character implementation uses assets created with Live2D Cubism 2D modeling and animation software.
+Live2D character implementation uses assets created with Live2D Cubism ↗ 2D modeling and animation software.

-In order to be able to use this implementation you have to first install Live2D Cubism SDK for Unity.
+In order to be able to use this implementation you have to first install Live2D Cubism SDK for Unity ↗.
 Consult official Live2D docs for the installation and usage instructions.

-define in player settings to activate Naninovel module which provides integration between Spine and the engine.
+After Live2D SDK for Unity is installed, add NANINOVEL_ENABLE_LIVE2D define in player settings to activate Naninovel module which provides integration between Spine and the engine.

 NOTE